alddesign/cyberpunk-css/README.md

 # cyberpunk-css
-CSS framework which provides Cyberpunk 2077 elements to your webpage.
+CSS library which provides Cyberpunk 2077 themed elements to your webpage.